SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

 This call is first initiated by our React SPA which will include the access token of the currently signed in user.

 The API server will first create an instance of a `ConfidentialClientApplication` using the Microsoft Authentication Library (MSAL).
-To create the `ConfidentialClientApplication` you'll authenticate with Microsoft Entra using our app’s client ID and client secret:
+To create the `ConfidentialClientApplication` you'll authenticate with Microsoft Entra ID using our app’s client ID and client secret:

 ```typescript
 const msalConfig: MSAL.Configuration = {